microsoft/genaiscript/docs/src/content/docs/faq.md

 -   **Can I use GenAIScript in IDEs other than VS Code?**
     Currently, GenAIScript is integrated with VS Code, but it can be written in any IDE.
 The VS Code extension, however, provides additional support for creating and debugging scripts.

--   **What is a GPSpec and how do I create one?**
-    A GPSpec is an optional markdown file that provides context for a GenAIScript.
-You can create one by writing a markdown document that lists arguments or includes more complex documentation.

 -   **What are foundation models and LLMs in the context of GenAIScript?**
     Foundation models and LLMs (Large Language Models) are AI models that GenAIScript can interact with to perform tasks like generating text or processing information.